LarryDong/OldVersion_LarryDong.github.io/index.md

 ## Introduction
 I am Yan Dong.
-I got my bachelor degree (Automation) from Beijing Institute of Technology (BIT) in 2018, now I will graduate from Tsinghua University (THU) soon and be a PhD candidate in HUST.
+I got my bachelor degree (Automation) from Beijing Institute of Technology (BIT) in 2018, now I have graduated from Tsinghua University (THU) soon and be a PhD candidate in HUST.
 My research interests are SLAM & event-based cameras.

 ## Publication